 Study of the role and application of feed nutrients and additives.
 Topics include comparative aspects of digestion, absorption, and metabolism of nutrients.
-Emphasis on identification of nutrient requirements and formulation of dietary feeding regimens.
+Emphasis on identification of nutrient requirements and formulation of dietary feeding regimens. (\$24 Lab Fee.)

-AGAH 2386-Internship: Animal/Livestock Husbandry & Production theory, skills, and concepts.
+AGAH 2386-Internship: Animal/Livestock Husbandry & Production

+A work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 A learning plan is developed by the college and the employer.

-A work-based learning experience that enables the student to apply specialized occupational